Using digital maps on a bushwalk

 These maps have excellent topographic information for navigating in remote locations, and can be read from phones or GPS in remote areas.

 Bushwalking-specific maps offer information on specific routes or tracks and can be helpful when looking for bushwalking-specific track information.
-Wildwalks, NSW’s most comprehensive collection of Bushwalking track notes and maps; “Topo not to be” maps, a site for bushwalkers to map and share suggested tracks; Tom Brennan’s canyoning maps, marking major canyoning areas around Sydney.
+Wildwalks, NSW’s most comprehensive collection of Bushwalking track notes and maps; “Topo not to be” maps, a site for bushwalkers to map and share suggested tracks (it only covers the Greater Sydney Region from about Jervis Bay and as far north as just past Newcastle); Tom Brennan’s canyoning maps, marking major canyoning areas around Sydney.

 Planning and field use Things to think through when going digital